 This is why I can say with confidence that I am taking every precaution when shipping during the COVID19 world pandemic.
 Halifax, Nova Scotia, has not seen any cases of COVID-19 in 18 days of this writing (June 27th).
 Regardless, I still have put fairly strict measures in place to help #FlattenTheCurve.

 Here are the specifics:

 Personally, I am extremely cautious: I only go into public if absolutely necessary.
 I wear gloves when I enter a store, which I immediately discard when I leave the store.
-I disinfect items I bring home, or leave them untouched for 5-9 days (the curation of time COVID19 can live on glass, and plastic, respectively). of course I wash my hands extremely well and often, and disinfect surfaces which are touched often.
+I disinfect items I bring home, or leave them untouched for 3 days (the curation of time COVID19 can live on glass or plastic).
+Of course I wash my hands extremely well and often, and disinfect surfaces which are touched often.
 I have dramatically placed awareness to and changed my habits regarding touching my face, sneezing, etc.

 I have sent my staff home.